selendra/selendra-wiki/selendra-wiki/translated_docs/es-ES/learn-account-generation.md

 ## Vanity Generator

-The vanity generator is a tool on [Polkadot-JS UI](https://polkadot.js.org/apps/#/accounts/vanity) that lets you generate addresses which contain a specific substring.
+The vanity generator is a tool on [Selendra-Portal UI](https://portal.selendra.org/#/accounts/vanity) that lets you generate addresses which contain a specific substring.

 ![Vanity Generator page](assets/polkadot_vanity_generator_page.png)